 II.
-Additional 8K-bit secured OTP for unique identifier: to provide 8K-bit One-Time Program area for setting device unique serial number - Which may be set by factory or system maker.
+Additional 8K-bit secured OTP for an unique identifier to provide an 8K-bit one-time program area for setting a device unique serial number.
+This may be accomplished in the factory or by an end systems customer.

 The 8K-bit secured OTP area is composed of two rows of 4K-bit.
 Customer could lock the first 4K-bit OTP area and factory could lock the other.